CII suggests changes in RBI norms for appointment of statutory auditors by banks, NBFCs

-New Delhi, May 23 (IANS) The Confederation of Indian Industry has come up with several recommendations for changes in the Reserve Bank of India's guidelines for appointment of statutory auditors by banks and NBFCs.
+New Delhi: The Confederation of Indian Industry has come up with several recommendations for changes in the Reserve Bank of India's guidelines for appointment of statutory auditors by banks and NBFCs.

 Commending the RBI's intent of working towards strengthening the audit quality and governance process, CII in a statement, noted that this process is critical and fundamental to trust and credibility of the capital market.